Halifax Town 1 Manchester City 0

 “There used to be a young lad walking round on the speedway track selling kids sweets.”

-More recently the Shay has been haunted by malevolent Vikings in Tom Palmer’s book for children, Killing Ground.
+More recently the Shay ended up haunted by malevolent Vikings in Tom Palmer’s book for children, Killing Ground.
 The book is about “ending a cycle of supernatural suffering” which sounds suspiciously like Romark’s pursuit of Big Mal.